50 Things About Betrayal Trauma | BTR.ORG

 Abusers skillfully keep their victims in (a cycle) patterns of emotional, social, and psychological entrapments that makes escape seem impossible and the abuse difficult to detect.
 These patterns can includes the following phases:

-• Grooming– attentive, kind, helpful, apologetic, promises to seek help, admits there is a problem in the relationship
+• Manipulation (psychological and emotional abuse) – attentive, kind, helpful, apologetic, promises to seek help, admits there is a problem in the relationship

-• Tension– any behavior from the victim that the abuser sees as offensive (including the partner asking for the abuser to seek treatment for the abuse he admitted to during the grooming stage) creates resentment which builds up
+• Tension (psychological and emotional abuse) – any behavior from the victim that the abuser sees as offensive (including the partner asking for the abuser to seek treatment for the abuse he admitted to during when he was using manipulative kindness) creates resentment which builds up

-• Denial– gaslighting; minimizing; victim-blaming; bold-faced lying; turning friends and family against victim
+• Denial (psychological abuse)– gaslighting; minimizing; victim-blaming; bold-faced lying; turning friends and family against victim

-Not all abusive episodes go through this cycle.
-For example, lies to deceive are ongoing, and a form of controlling a wife.
+Not all abusive episodes go through these phases.
+For example, lies to deceive are ongoing, and a form of coercive control a wife.

 Accountable